nikhilCad/photogram/README.md

 Zustand - Global State management for React React-firebase-hooks - React for firebase

+React-firebase-hooks hs many common use-case function like sign in with email, passowrd, logout, giving error codes etc

-You must add a .env file at the root of the project with the following variables from your own firebase account
+Zustand is mailny used while logging out to change page from home page to log in page You must add a .env file at the root of the project with the following variables from your own firebase account

 FIREBASE_APIKEY,